 Figure 17.
-Isolines of the real right eigenvector (a, c, e) and isolines of the real left eigenvector (b, d, f) of the reduced Schmid operator, obtained by dynamic mode decomposition of the h, u, v fields, respectively.
+Isolines of the real left eigenvector (a, c, and e) and isolines of the real right eigenvector (b, d, and f) of the reduced Schmid operator, obtained by dynamic mode decomposition of the h, u, and v fields, respectively.